Diversity Equity and Inclusion at ReDI School

 ReDI Organisational Statement for DEI

 ReDI School of Digital Integration is committed to creating an inclusive environment and “Safer Space” for everyone, including students, volunteers, staff and the wider community.
-This includes the recognition and adherence to the following principles:
+This includes the shared responsibility of upholding the following principles:

 Diversity, Visible and Invisible Characteristics